 Students can witness each other's forms.
 Please check the forms to make sure they are readable.
 Keep the forms for three years with your class file.
 They may be discarded three years after the completion of the last trip for that class.

-Incidents and accidents should be reported to the Risk Manager as soon as possible.
+Incidents and accidents should be reported to Five College Risk Management as soon as possible.

 Unusual, voluntary trips (e.g. J-term, Spring Break or pre- or post-semester trips) or international travel will require waivers.
 Waivers are a legal agreement by which the student or trip participant releases the college and other releasees from liability, including ordinary negligence.
 For more information, see Voluntary Field Trips.